9. TCP/IP Programming

 From what we have seen previously, we can deduce the basic structure of a server:

-' create the listening service
+' we create the listening service

 Dim port As Integer = ...